GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/buckleyLeverett/Example.rst

 Flow solver
 ------------------------------------------------------------------

-The isothermal immiscible simulation is performed using the GEOSX general-purpose multiphase flow solver.
+The isothermal immiscible simulation is performed using the GEOS general-purpose multiphase flow solver.
 The multiphase flow solver, a solver of type ``CompositionalMultiphaseFVM`` called here ``compflow`` (more information on these solvers at :ref:`CompositionalMultiphaseFlow`) is defined in the XML block **CompositionalMultiphaseFVM**:

 .. literalinclude:: ../../../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/buckleyLeverettProblem/buckleyLeverett_base.xml